 Most of the time, I would consider myself a private person.
 I don’t tend to put my personal business out for the entire world to see.
-However, since my chronic illness has taken my life hostage, I have found the courage to seek support in those around me.
+However, since my chronic illness has taken my life hostage, I have found the courage to seek support from those around me.
 Except I’m not quite brave enough to share this with all my co-workers and really, I shouldn’t.
-Instead, for therapeutic reasons I wrote a list for me and I am sharing it with you.
+Instead, for therapeutic reasons, I wrote a list for myself and I am sharing it with you.

 - The truth is- I have Fibromyalgia, which is a condition that involves the brain and nervous system.
 It is very complex and effects many parts of my body.

 - I’m in pain almost constantly.
 The pain is widespread all over my body, like someone has been punching me; even a slight touch or bump can be felt as if it were a punch!
 This is why sometimes when you pat me or hug me too hard, I wince.

 - The constant pain leads to exhaustion and not being able to sleep.
 Most days I wake up already exhausted, like I ran a marathon.
 This means that by the time I get to work, I feel like you might feel after days of no sleep.